top of page

 Forensic Science

-Madon, S., Burd, K. A., & Guyll, M. (in press).
+Madon, S., Burd, K. A., & Guyll, M. (2024).
 Do inconclusive decisions disadvantage the innocent?
-To appear in Law and Human Behavior.
+Law and Human Behavior, 48(1), 33-49.
+Link

 Guyll, M., Madon, S., Yang, Y., Burd, K. A., & Wells, G. L. (2023).
 Validity of forensic cartridge-case comparisons.
 Proceedings of the National Academy of Sciences, 120(20), e2210428120.
 Link